CiscoDevNet/terraform-provider-nxos/docs/data-sources/physical_interface.md

 # nxos_physical_interface (Data Source)

-This data source can read the configuration of a physical interface.
+This data source can read the configuration of a physical interface on NX-OS devices, including settings such as speed, duplex, MTU, switchport mode, and VLAN assignments.

 - API Documentation: [l1PhysIf](https://pubhub.devnetcloud.com/media/dme-docs-10-5-3/docs/System/l1:PhysIf/)